 - Diplomats currently residing in Australia and their immediate family

-In order to obtain an exemption, travelers must submit an application with the ABF and should provide supporting documentation that proves their circumstances.
+In order to obtain an exemption, travellers must submit an application with the ABF and should provide supporting documentation that proves their circumstances.
+The application should be completed at least 2 weeks but no longer than 3 months prior to travel.

-All international arrivals will be obligated to quarantine themselves for 14 days.
+All international arrivals, including Australian nationals, may be obligated to quarantine themselves for 14 days.

 Can I travel to Australia under the new coronavirus policies?